MaximoMoyer/Favorite-Projects-During-School/README.md

 # MyProjects

 This is a repository that shows a small selection of my favorite ML, Web Development/scraping, and multi-class Java projects.
 Please note some of these projects have code not written by me, though the majority of each project I did develop.
+If I had to chose one project for you to investigate it would be Bitcoin_transaction_prediction.
+This is an implementation of a Georgia Tech paper that used deep graph learning to predict bitcoin transactions and our group outperformed the paper!

 ## Projects in this repository